joaohenggeler/twitch-chat-highlights/README.md

 	* Running a bot with `run_chat_transcript_bot.py` that saves any public chat messages sent during a live stream to the database. **Again, be sure to get a streamer's permission before running this bot on their channel.**

 4. Adjust the configurations `channel_name`, `vod_criteria`, `begin_date`, `num_days`, and `notes` depending on your use case.
 Then, run `find_chat_highlights.py` to generate the highlight summary text file and, optionally, images that plot chat's reactions during each live stream.
 The summary contains some placeholder text marked with `REPLACEME` that may be replaced with each highlight's title.
 [A sample summary text file and plot image can be found in this directory.](Samples)
-Here are two use cases and their appropriate configurations.
+Below are two use cases and their appropriate configurations.

 	* Generating the highlights from recent streams whose chat logs were collected using the bot: